hukaixuan2017/doc-user/content/avatar/personal-preferences.rst

 In this widget some queues can be selected as preferred queues.
 Tickets in this queues will be displayed under the *Tickets in My Queues* filter of the ticket widgets, and notifications will be sent, if new tickets are available in one of the selected queues.

-In :doc:`../tickets/queue-view` only these queues will be displayed under *My Queues* filter, that are selected in this widget.
+In :doc:`../tickets/queue-view` only those queues will be displayed under *My Queues* filter, that are selected in this widget.

 In case of owner or responsible selection, only agents are listed by default as potentially owner or responsible, who are set the queue as preferred queue in this widget.